Sandalots/YourNextAlbum/README.md

 - **album_tfidf_matrix.pkl**: Precomputed TF-IDF feature matrix for all albums, used for fast keyword-based recommendations.
 - **album_semantic_embeddings.npy**: SentenceTransformer embeddings for all albums, enabling semantic search and matching user prompts to albums based on meaning.

+As these models are pre-saved and come with the repo, you can run the streamlit application as you wish even without training them yourself.

 ## Error Analysing

 To analyze errors and evaluate the performance of the album recommendation system, use the provided error analysis script.
 This script runs a large set of prompts through the recommender, generates recommendations, and computes a variety of metrics and analyses to help you understand model performance and behavior.